SESYNC-ci/sqlite-lesson/docs/_slides/keys.md

 ===

-When appending a data frame to the table created with "serial primary key", the `id` is automatically generated and unique.
+When appending a data frame to the table created with "integer primary key", the `id` is automatically generated and unique.